 When it comes to choosing a cleaner, there are quite a few available options.
-If you don’t want to mess with mixing up your own cleaner, you can go with something like a bio-degradable vinyl cleaner, which you should be able to get at most home improvement stores.
+If you do not want to mix up your own cleaner, you can go with a bio-degradable vinyl cleaner, which you should be able to buy at most home improvement stores.

 For safety measures, make sure the ladder is durable and can hold your weight—and anyone else’s weight who will be using it—without a problem.

-How to Clean Siding
+How to Clean Vinyl Siding

 Dip the brush in the cleaning solution and scrub the upper portion of the siding first, working your way down to the ground as you go.
 Use a heavy back-and-forth motion to scrub away any dirt and grime.
-After you scrub one section of your home, rinse it off with a hose with a sprayer or a garden sprayer.
+After you scrub one section of your home, rinse it off with a hose sprayer or a garden sprayer.
 Continue around the outside of the home until all the sections are scrubbed completely.